ltphat2204/express-todo/README.md

 You should create a `.env.development` file to store the necessary variables for development, while there is no need for it in production mode.

 ## Running the App
-To run the app in development mode, use the following command:
+To run the app in development mode, use the following command in Window:

+    npm run dev-win

+In Mac/Linux:

-    npm run dev
+    npm run dev-unix

-To run the app in production mode, use the following command:
+To run the app in production mode, use the following command in Window:

     npm run start

+In Mac/Linux:

+    npm run start-unix

 Make sure you have installed the required dependencies before running the app.